Roy Dotrice: Theatre

-Roy Dotrice was a distinguished member of the Royal Shakespeare Company and in the early 1960s played a variety of roles, including Caliban in The Tempest, opposite Tom Fleming's Propero (dir: Peter Brook) John of Gaunt and Hotspur opposite David Warner's Richard II, and Justice Shallow opposite Hugh Griffith as Falstaff in Henry IV, and then Edward IV in the Hall/Barton adapted Shakespeare cycle The Wars of the Roses, later broadcast by the BBC.
-Dotrice played the part of John Aubrey in Brief Lives, a one-man play devised and directed by Patrick Garland that saw Dotrice hold the stage for more than two-and-a-half hours (including the interval, during which he would feign sleep).
-Premiering in 1967 at the Hampstead Theatre in London, the play later toured England, before two successful productions on Broadway.
+Dotrice was a member of the Royal Shakespeare Company and in the early 1960s played a variety of roles, including Caliban in The Tempest, opposite Tom Fleming's Prospero (dir: Peter Brook), John of Gaunt and Hotspur opposite David Warner's Richard II, and Justice Shallow, opposite Hugh Griffith as Falstaff in Henry IV, and then Edward IV in the Hall/Barton-adapted Shakespeare cycle The Wars of the Roses, later broadcast by the BBC.

+Dotrice played the part of John Aubrey in Brief Lives, a one-man play devised and directed by Patrick Garland in which he held the stage for almost three hours (including the interval, during which he would feign sleep).
+Premiering in 1967 at the Hampstead Theatre in London, the play later toured England, before two productions on Broadway.
 In 1968 it moved to the Criterion Theatre in the West End, where it ran for 400 performances before transferring to the Mayfair Theatre.
 He revived the role in 2008, again under Patrick Garland's direction.

 These runs, combined with extensive international touring, earned Dotrice a place in the Guinness World Records for the greatest number of solo performances (1,782).

+His other one-man productions included Mister Lincoln in 1979, and Churchill in 1982, both premiering in Washington, D.C. at Ford's Theatre.

 In 1984 he starred opposite Rosemary Harris in a production of Noël Coward's Hay Fever.
 He appeared in the stage production of Irving Berlin's White Christmas at The Lowry theatre in Salford from November 2009 to January 2010.

 Television

-In the 1970s Dotrice played the title role in the television mini-series Dickens of London.
+In the 1970s Dotrice played Charles Dickens in the television mini-series Dickens of London.
 He also appeared as Albert Haddock in the BBC television adaptation of A. P. Herbert's Misleading Cases in 1971.
 In 1972 he played the Curé Ponosse in the BBC2 TV adaptation of Clochemerle (1972).

-However, Dotrice was known to North American audiences as "Father" in the 1980s American TV series Beauty and the Beast and Father Gary Barrett, a Catholic priest, in the 1990s series Picket Fences.
-His acting career dates from 1945 in a revue called Back Home, performed by ex-POWs in aid of the Red Cross.
-In an episode of Angel (1999), part of the Buffyverse, he played the role of Roger Wyndam-Pryce, the overbearing father of the character Wesley Wyndam-Pryce.
+Dotrice played "Father" in the 1980s TV series Beauty and the Beast and Father Gary Barrett, a Catholic priest, in the 1990s series Picket Fences.
+His acting career dates from 1945 in a revue called Back Home, performed by former prisoners-of-war in aid of the Red Cross.
+In an episode of Angel, part of the Buffyverse, he played the role of Roger Wyndam-Pryce, the overbearing father of the character Wesley Wyndam-Pryce.
 An earlier science-fiction role was Commissioner Simmonds in two episodes of the 1970s series Space: 1999.
 In 1998 Dotrice appeared in three episodes of the series Hercules: The Legendary Journeys as Zeus.

-Dotrice was the subject of This Is Your Life in 1974 when he was surprised by Eamonn Andrews at Pinewood Studios.